sando168/EE4951W_Vehicle_Tracking_Project/Vehicle/README.md

 3/ Upload the following files to the project, except platformio.ini

 4/ The platformio.ini on the project needs to be the same as on file on GitHub

+Note: if you choosing to use Arduino IDE instead, you can run the Vehicle_Code_Wifi.ino